THE FRIENDLIEST FESTIVAL IN COLUMBUS!

 Check out this great video

-For those who cannot be at the event, or who live too far away, you can participate too - just browse the Hot Times Festival website for music, activities, interviews and more.
-Live Streams hosted by Leah Lambert and Andy Schofield.
+For those who cannot be at the event, or who live too far away, you can participate too - just browse the Hot Times Festival pages for music, activities, interviews and more.

 Check out the great community interviews hosted by Leah Lambert, Javon Collins, & Columbus Black News Anchor Rita Fuller Yates!